Outing

-Outing is the act of disclosing an LGBT person's sexual orientation or gender identity without that person's consent.
-It is often done for political reasons, either to instrumentalize homophobia in order to discredit political opponents or to combat homophobia and heterosexism by revealing that a prominent or respected individual is homosexual.
-Examples of outing in history include the Krupp affair, Eulenburg affair, and Röhm scandal.
+Outing is the act of disclosing an LGBTQ person's sexual orientation or gender identity without their consent.
+It is often done for malicious reasons, either to instrumentalize homophobia, biphobia, and/or transphobia in order to discredit someone, or to combat homophobia, heterosexism, and/or cissexism by revealing that a prominent or respected individual is homosexual and/or transgender.
+Historical examples of outing include the Krupp affair, the Eulenburg affair, the Röhm scandal, George Michael's April 1998 arrest, Ricky Martin's 2000 interview with Barbara Walters, and the Larry Craig scandal.

-The ethics of outing are highly contested as it can often have a negative effect on the target's personal life or career.
-Some LGBT activists argue that gay individuals who oppose LGBT rights do not enjoy a right to privacy because of their perceived hypocrisy.
-In an attempt to pre-empt being outed, an LGBT public figure may decide to come out publicly first, although controlling the conditions under which one's LGBT identity is revealed is only one of numerous motives for coming out.
+Generally, outing someone in a personal context is thought to be unethical and tends to be frowned upon.
+When it comes to public figures, the ethics of outing are highly contested as it can often have a negative effect on the target's personal life or career.
+Some LGBTQ activists argue that gay individuals who oppose LGBTQ rights do not enjoy a right to privacy because of their perceived hypocrisy.
+In an attempt to pre-empt being outed, an LGBTQ public figure may decide to come out publicly first, although controlling the conditions under which one's LGBTQ identity is revealed is only one of the numerous motives for coming out.